 For Europeans, Canadians, and indeed anyone who is a non-U.S. citizen, being tax-resident in Paraguay is therefore an excellent proposition.
 The United States, unfortunately, requires its citizens to pay taxes on their worldwide income even if they don’t live there.
 The only way for Americans in Paraguay to escape the tax net is to acquire a second citizenship and renounce their American citizenship.

 Other taxes are relatively low in Paraguay.
-The VAT is also 10%, property tax is between 0.5% and 1% of the cadastral value annually, and there are no capital gains, wealth, or inheritance taxes.
+The VAT is also 10%, property tax is between 0.5% and 1% of the cadastral value annually, capital gains tax is 10% (20% on 50% gross) for non-residents and there are no wealth or inheritance taxes.
 All bond yields in Paraguay pay no income tax whatsoever, though dividends are taxed at 5%.